pudly/schmopera-hugo/content/articles/how-donald-trump-gave-me-writers-block.md

 ---
-title: How Donald Trump gave me writer's block
+title: "How Donald Trump gave me writer&#039;s block"
 ---

 I thought it was writer's block.
 I figured it was a combination of the insane happenings with the Presidential Election, and the distractions of the holiday season, that made it hard to get invested in operatic topics and write about them.